 What kind of camera do you use?

-I shoot with a Canon EOS Rebel T3i , with an 18-55mm macro IS lens and a 55-250mm telephoto IS lens.
-I also have a 50mm/1.8 prime lens for low-light indoor shots.
-In addition to my DSLR, I use a Canon SD990, which is a point-and-shoot with the addition of manual controls and I shoot with my iPhone 6s when that’s all I have available but cannot pass up a shot.
+I shoot with a Canon EOS 80D as my main camera and use my Canon EOS Rebel T3i as a backup.
+I use an 18-55mm macro IS lens and a 55-250mm telephoto IS lens for a lot of my shots.
+I also have a 50mm f/1.8 prime lens and a 35mm f/2 prime lens for low-light indoor shots.
+In addition to my DSLRs, I use a Canon SD990, which is a point-and-shoot with the addition of manual controls and I shoot with my iPhone 6s when that’s all I have available but cannot pass up a shot.

 Where do you shoot your blog photos?

 I have a small studio set up in my basement where I shoot many of my blog photos.
 I wrote a detailed post about setting up a home studio on a budget here.
 I also shoot portraits in my studio and have purchased a variety of vinyl backdrops off Ebay from China.
 They take a long time to ship and arrive here, but they’re very inexpensive and fun!

 What software programs do you use to process your photos?

 I love the Hipstamatic app for the iPhone and used to use it a lot.
 I now use ColorStory to edit my phone pics.
 Other photos are edited in Photoshop CS6 or Lightroom on my MacBook Pro.
 I also have a Wacom Intuos3 9×12-inch tablet for fine editing.
 I try not to over-process my pictures, choosing only to make the images look like what I saw through the camera lens as I shot, adjusting color levels and saturation as necessary.

 What tarot/oracle decks do you use?